With a generous grant from the Foundations that support the Guilford Nonprofit Consortium, we are gearing up for the 2020 Extreme Nonprofit Makeover.

 The Extreme Nonprofit Makeover is funded by a grant from The Cemala Foundation and occasional grants from other foundations and institutions.
 There is no charge to the annual recipient.

 Local 501(c)(3) nonprofits who are members of the Guilford Nonprofit Consortium are eligible and the focus of their work must be local.

-If your group is not a member, JOIN NOW.
 The GNPC is low-cost and high-reward.

 WE DO NOT CHOOSE HOME-BASED NONPROFITS.